jundalisay/spblist/content/en/research/mohammad/quran/sura-033a.md

 45. O prophet!
 We have sent you as a witness, and a bearer of good news, and a warner.

 46. And a caller towards Enki by His leave, and an illuminating beacon.

-47. And give the believers the good news that for them is a great reward.
+47. Give the believers the good news that for them is a great reward.

 48. And do not obey the blasphemers and the hypocrites, and ignore their insults, and rely on Enki.
 Enki is a sufficient protector.

-49. Muslims,  When you marry be- lieving women, but then divorce them before you have touched them, there is no waiting period for you to observe in respect to them;
+49. Muslims,  When you marry believing women, but then divorce them before you have touched them, there is no waiting period for you to observe in respect to them;
 but compensate them, and release them in a graceful manner.

 50. O Prophet!
-We have permitted to you your wives to whom you have given their dowries, and those you already have, as granted to you by Enki, and the daughters of your paternal uncle, and the daughters of your paternal

-aunts, and the daughters of your maternal uncle, and the daughters of your maternal aunts who emigrated with you, and a believing woman who has offered herself to the Prophet, if the Prophet desires to marry her, exclusively for you, and not for the believers.
+We have permitted to you your wives to whom you have given their dowries, and those you already have, as granted to you by Enki, and the daughters of your paternal uncle, and the daughters of your paternal aunts, and the daughters of your maternal uncle, and the daughters of your maternal aunts who emigrated with you, and a believing woman who has offered herself to the Prophet, if the Prophet desires to marry her, exclusively for you, and not for the believers.